ktheticdev/demovose/README.md

 # Usage
 Simply run the application.
 No CLI is provided, only GUI.
 # How to build
-This app uses IntelliJ Swing Builder.
-Open the project with IntelliJ IDEA and run it.
+Open the project folder and do __mvn clean compile assembly:single__.
+This will generate jar in <project_folder>/target/.